For the better part of two months, Colorado looked like a team that was going to make the Big 12’s preseason poll look silly.

 Colorado’s defense is currently 328th in the country in Opponent 3P%.
 Read that again.
 Out of 360-plus Division I teams, there are only about 30 programs worse at defending the arc.
 Opponents are hitting 36.9% of their threes against the Buffs.
 In Big 12 play, that’s essentially like leaving the back door unlocked in a neighborhood full of world-class burglars.

 This basketball team is bizarre.
 The Buffs are the 48th tallest team in the country, yet they rank 215th in block percentage.
-They are disciplined with the ball (24th in TO%), yet they force almost no mistakes on the other end (306th in non-steal turnover percentage).
+CU has the length to contest outside shots — they just don’t.
+At least they don’t do so effectively.
+Furthermore, they are disciplined with the ball (24th in TO%), yet they force almost no mistakes on the other end (306th in non-steal turnover percentage).
 It’s a “polite” defense.
 And in a league that features the defensive intensity of Houston and Iowa State, being “polite” gets you a 30-point blowout in Ames, which is exactly what happened 2 weeks ago.

 The personnel shift has been equally jarring.
 Isaiah Johnson is an emerging star.
 His ability to get to the line and finish (57.8% eFG%) is the only reason some of these conference games have stayed competitive.
 But the veteran core has largely vanished.
 Post Malone played zero minutes against Baylor and has struggled mightily when he has played.
 Alon Michaeli is struggling through a freshman wall, posting a 47.4% eFG% that makes it hard to keep him on the floor when the Buffs need a bucket.